samidala/webscrapper/ReadMe.md

  Please note that the process is <u><b>NOT</b></u> full fledged and hence it requires to manual removal of data from database if any failures.

  <u>The below are the steps to run the process:</u>

+ 1. I am using mySQL database. the step may vary depending on DB.
+Create database with name articles <b>articles</b>

+        create database articles;

- 1. Create tables.
+ 2. Create tables.
 The same script is present in file <u>creation.sql</u> in resources folder.

                  create table AUTHOR(
                  AUTHOR_ID int auto_increment,